david-espinosa-fari/Beer-tap-dispenser-API/README.md

 #### Coverage Statistic
 ![img.png](img/coverage.png)
 ![img_1.png](img/img_1.png)
-You can find the entire statistics under `webServer/App/public/cover/index.html`
+You can find the entire statistics under webServer/App/public/cover/ folder, open `webServer/App/public/cover/index.html` with your favor explorer(Mozilla, Chrome).
 #### Running tests
 The test are separated by nature, related to Integration or unitary to favor "pipelines"